Irish initial mutations

-Irish, like all modern Celtic languages, is characterized by its initial consonant mutations.
+Irish, like all modern Celtic languages, is characterised by its initial consonant mutations.
 These mutations affect the initial consonant of a word under specific morphological and syntactic conditions.
 The mutations are an important tool in understanding the relationship between two words and can differentiate various meanings.

-Irish, like Manx and colloquial Scottish Gaelic, uses two mutations on consonants: lenition (séimhiú [ˈʃeːvʲuː]) and eclipsis (urú [ˈʊɾˠuː]) (the alternative names, aspiration for lenition and nasalisation for eclipsis, are also used, but those terms are misleading).
+Irish, like Scottish Gaelic and Manx, features two initial consonant mutations: lenition (séimhiú [ˈʃeːvʲuː]) and eclipsis (urú [ˈʊɾˠuː]) (the alternative names, aspiration for lenition and nasalisation for eclipsis, are also used, but those terms are misleading).

-Originally these mutations were phonologically governed external sandhi effects: lenition was caused by a consonant being between two vowels, and eclipsis when a nasal preceded an obstruent, including at the beginning of a word.
+Originally these mutations were phonologically governed by external sandhi effects: lenition was caused by a consonant being between two vowels, and eclipsis when a nasal preceded an obstruent, including at the beginning of a word.

-There are also two mutations, t-prothesis and h-prothesis, found on vowel-initial words.
+Irish also features t-prothesis and h-prothesis, related phenomena which affect vowel-initial words.

 See Irish phonology for a discussion of the symbols used on this page.

+Historical development

+Lenition

+Lenition as an initial mutation originally stems from the historical allophonic lenition of an intervocalic consonant, both word internally and across word boundaries, i.e if a word ended in a vowel and the next word began with a consonant + a vowel, the consonant lenited.

+Today, these former final vowels are usually elided, but the lenition of following consonants remains and has been grammaticised.
+For example, Proto-Celtic *esyo "his" caused the lenition of a following consonant due to its final vowel and its modern form a now causes lenition, keeping it distinct from a "her" and a "their", which cause h-prothesis and eclipsis respectively.

+Lenition caused stops and *m to become fricatives, *s to debuccalise to [h], *f to elide, and the liquids *l, *n, *r to split into fortis and lenis variants.
+Though by the end of the Middle Irish period lenited *m largely lost its nasal quality, lenited *t debuccalised to [h], and lenited *d lost its coronal articulation.

+Lenition did not only occur word initially, though non-initial lenition was never grammaticised.
+For example Proto-Celtic *knāmis → cnáim → cnáimh "bone", and *abalnā → aball → abhaill "apple tree".